Life As a Machine Tool Operator

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Is There Job Demand for Machine Tool Operators?
+Are There Job Opportunities for Machine Tool Operators?

-In the United States, there were 145,700 jobs for Machine Tool Operator in 2016.
+There were about 145,700 jobs for Machine Tool Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Machine Tool Operator by 2026.
-There will be an estimated 14,500 positions for Machine Tool Operator per year.
+The BLS estimates 14,500 yearly job openings in this field.

 The states with the most job growth for Machine Tool Operator are Utah, North Dakota, and Montana.
 Watch out if you plan on working in Vermont, New Mexico, or Washington.
 These states have the worst job growth for this type of profession.